-The investment of our cash, cash equivalents and investments in marketable debt securities are subject to risks which may cause losses and affect the liquidity of these investments.
+The investment of our cash, cash equivalents and investments in marketable debt and equity securities are subject to risks which may cause losses and affect the liquidity of these investments.

-At December 31, 2017, we held approximately \$138.3 million in cash and cash equivalents and \$62.4 million in short-term investments.
+At December 31, 2018, we held approximately \$113.6 million in cash and cash equivalents and \$40.7 million in investments.
 These investments include various financial securities such as corporate bonds and notes, municipal bonds and notes, commercial paper, treasury and agency notes and bills, and money market funds.
+In the third quarter of 2018, we initiated an equity position in Onkyo Corporation, a publicly traded company listed on the JASDAQ market of the Tokyo Stock Exchange.
+Upon making the investment, we hold a 6.3% ownership interest in Onkyo.
 Although we invest in high quality securities, ongoing financial events have at times adversely impacted the general credit, liquidity, market and interest rates for these and other types of debt securities.
 Changes in monetary policy by the Federal Reserve, government fiscal policies, and global economic and market conditions may adversely affect the value of our investment portfolio.
-While we have historically held our investments to maturity, we may in the future have a need to sell investments before their maturity dates, which could result in losses on the sale of those investments.
+While we have historically held our debt investments to maturity, we may in the future have a need to sell investments before their maturity dates, which could result in losses on the sale of those investments.
 For example, the DTS acquisition resulted in us liquidating a significant portion of our investments.
 The financial market and monetary risks associated with our investment portfolio may have a material adverse effect on our financial condition, results of operations and cash flows.